Segment Tree Merging

 Some notes on this implementation:

-• Instead of C++ pointers, I prefer to implement dynamic segment trees by allocating a giant pool of nodes and using int as “pointers” (really indices to nodes in the pool).
+- Instead of C++ pointers, I prefer to implement dynamic segment trees by allocating a giant pool of nodes and using

-• One neat thing about this implementation (and the reason why I prefer it over a C++ pointer approach) is that “null” is represented by index 0 and has sum 0, so we do not need to worry about dereferencing null pointers.
+are pointers to the node’s left and right child. - One neat thing about this implementation (and the reason why I prefer it over a C++ pointer approach) is that “null” is represented by index 0 and has sum 0, so we do not need to worry about dereferencing null pointers.

-• Both of these methods are clearly $\mathcal O(\log n)$ by the same logic as normal segment tree.
+- Both of these methods are clearly $\mathcal O(\log n)$ by the same logic as normal segment tree.

 Ok, now suppose I want to support merging two segment trees into one.
 Here is what that method looks like: